chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 [Log levels](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring#configure-log-levels) define what kind of messages we want to capture in our logs.

-While there are only four _trace levels_ (language specific) there are seven _log levels_.
+While there are only four _trace levels_, there are seven _log levels_.
-That's because the _trace levels_ are language specific, whereas the _log levels_ are runtime specific.
+That's because the _trace levels_ are language-specific, whereas the _log levels_ are runtime-specific.
-The Function App runtime is written in .NET which knows all seven levels as well for logs as for traces.
+The Function App runtime is written in .NET, which knows all seven levels for logs and traces.

 The six log levels are _Trace_, _Debug_, _Information_, _Warning_, _Error_, _Critical_, _None_, whereas _Trace_ is the highest level and _None_, of course, the lowest.
-The level you choose includes all lower levels, except for _None_ which is used to deactivate logging at all.
+The level you choose includes all lower levels, except for _None_ which will deactivate logging completely.
 So, if you choose _Warning_, for example, you would also include _Error_ and _Critical_ log messages.

 Log levels can be configured for different [categories](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring#configure-categories).